shivanshdave/2020-432/projects/project2/README.md

 # Project 2 for 432

-# This material is a work in progress.
+# This material is work in progress.
 There will be a final version posted before class on Thursday 2020-03-19.
 Do not rely on what you see below yet.

 # The Four Deliverables